 - The remaining strained vegetable ingredients can be consumed, added to other dishes, given to the dog (NOT the bones!) or composted.
 The bones should be tossed in the garbage (once again, do not give them to the dog after cooking).

 - If there is extra broth, you can freeze it in ziplock bags or plastic tupperware as needed.
-This will last indefinitely.
+This will last up to 6 months.

 - Try to consume at least a cup of broth everyday.
 Feel free to drink the broth like tea or make this a base for soups, dal, kitchari or any other appropriate dish.
 It makes everything more nourishing and taste better!